JLDeee/capstone/README.md

 * figure out how to have a search bar that autofills with games from a game API so that game names are consistent when added to list of favorite games
 * figure out if BotPress works for our purposes
 * look into GreenSocks documentation
+* look into how to handle matches table and if having two foreign keys from the same table, but with an alias, will work

+## Stretch Goals
+* favorite game genres in app_user
+* game console field in app_user